 Finishing the Sno Balls: Take the bag of plain marshmallow whip and hold it directly above a cupcake.
 Pipe a generous blob on top of the cupcake, enough that it flows down the sides of the cupcake and completely encases it.
 Repeat until all remaining cupcakes have been covered.

 Next, tint coconut (if making a white Sno Ball, grinding the coconut in a food processor is still preferable, but can be skipped if you're don't mind the large coconut bits).
-To tint the coconut, pulse in a food processor, along with a bit of your food coloring of choice, until the color is evenly distributed and coconut has been ground into small bits.
+To tint the coconut, pulse in a food processor, along with a bit of your food coloring of choice, until the color is evenly distributed and coconut has been ground into small bits (see note).
 Generously coat each marshmallow-covered cupcake in coconut and let stand for 1 hour.
 Save any extra coconut.

 After an hour, use a large cookie cutter to trim away excess marshmallow from each Sno Ball.
 Use reserved coconut to coat newly exposed marshmallow edges.
 Serve immediately.
 Sno Balls are best consumed right away, but will keep for about a day.

 Cupcake pan, digital scale, stand mixer or hand mixer, two pastry bags, one large plain tip, one medium star tip, candy thermometer or leave-in probe thermometer, food processor

 All measurements are in weights, as volume measures can be very imprecise.
 I strongly recommend using a digital scale for all pastry projects.